 Have you ever thought that?
 Indie authors, traditionally published writers, or hybrids—we’re all looking for reliable, effective means of getting our work out into the world.

 Authors pay a yearly membership fee of $75.00.
 You then pay $25 for each book title.
-This gets your book entered into Kroger’s vendor program.
+This gets your book entered into the grocery store’s vendor program.
 Once you have registered your title, it’s a done deal.
 You pay only once per each book ISBN.

 Authors set up a table inside the store and sell to passing shoppers.
 You retain 62% of the sale.